-Few political appointees will be in place on your first day and, due to the pandemic, many of those who are in place will be situated remotely.
-Those who require Senate confirmation will not join you for weeks or even months as their nominations are pending.
-Accordingly, career officials will fill these roles until your entire political contingent is confirmed and on the job.
-The White House Office of Presidential Personnel, your White House agency liaison and legislative affairs office are key to ensuring that the confirmation and appointments process for your incoming senior team advances expeditiously.
+Few political appointees will be in place on your first day and those who require Senate confirmation will not join you for weeks or even months as their nominations are pending.
+Typically, career officials will fill these roles until your entire political contingent is confirmed and on the job.4 The White House Office of Presidential Personnel, your White House agency liaison and legislative affairs office are key to ensuring that the confirmation and appointments process for your incoming senior team advances expeditiously.